 Paul had to tell the Corinthians that they could not do everything that was lawful for them because some things would not be beneficial for them.
 If you eat which you are free to do, but too much of a good thing brings you into bondage to that thing.
 Paul lets them know to have self-control.
 The meat is for the belly and the belly for the meat, but one day it will be destroyed by the Lord.
-As far as sexual immorality; fornication is concerned, this is not what your body is for.
-Your body is for the Lord, being a member of His body.
-Yes, God is able to destroy and raise the body up again, just as He did Christ's body from the dead.
-15Paul wanted them to know that their bodies are members of Christ, not instruments of sin of a harlot!
+As far as sexual immorality; fornication is concerned, it is not for the body, but the Lord is for the body.
+Although God is able to destroy the body, he is able to raise it up by His own power, just as He raised Christ from the dead.
+Paul wanted them to know that their bodies are members of Christ, not instruments of sin of an harlot!
 God forbids this!
-The two become one flesh; a fleshly body.
-17If they join to a harlot then their bodies become one in the flesh, not a spiritual body, and it means that a Christian who commits sexual immorality involves his Lord.
-But, when you are joined unto the Lord, you become one in spirit (6:12-17).
+If they join to an harlot then their bodies become one in the flesh (6:12-17).

 But when you are joined unto the Lord you become one in spirit, therefore, flee sexual immorality or fornication.
 The sin outside the body is not life the sin of committing fornication, because you are sinning against your own body.
 The body is to be the temple of the Holy Ghost who lives in you, from God.
 There was no greater price paid for our bodies than Jesus dying and shedding His blood on the cross, making these bodies His possession.
-And by Him living in our bodies, we are to glorify Him in our bodies and in our spirits which He possesses, not sin against our own bodies.
-God forbid (6:18-20).
+And by Him living in our bodies, we are to glorify Him in our bodies and in our spirits which He possesses (6:18-20).